 As described above, we conducted due diligence to determine the source and chain of custody of the necessary conflict minerals in our products.
 As part of that process, we actively surveyed our direct suppliers that we believed potentially supplied us with products containing necessary conflict minerals during the Reporting Period and requested that they disclose the smelters and refiners that processed the necessary conflict minerals in the products they supplied to us.
-Of those suppliers who responded, 113 confirmed that they supplied us with products that contained necessary conflict minerals and identified a total of 317 smelters and refiners that may have processed the necessary conflict minerals contained in their materials or products.
+Of those suppliers who responded, forty-three percent (43%) confirmed that they supplied us with products that contained necessary conflict minerals and identified a total of 307 smelters and refiners that may have processed the necessary conflict minerals contained in their materials or products.

-Source Intelligence® reviewed the smelters and refiners named by our direct suppliers against its database and based on their review, we determined that, as of April 15, 2019, 254 of those smelters and refiners were deemed to be "RMI Conformant," by which we mean that they complied with the Responsible Minerals Assurance Process due diligence assessment protocols.
-Based on their review, we also determined that, as of April 15, 2019, six of those smelters and refiners were deemed to be "RMI Active," by which we mean that they committed to undergo an RMI audit and/or were participating in the LBMA Responsible Gold Certification audit and/or the Responsible Jewelry Program Chain-of-Custody Certificate audit.
-Finally, based on their review, we determined that, as of April 15, 2019, 57 of the smelters and refiners named by our suppliers were neither "RMI Conformant" nor "RMI Active."
-Therefore, a significantly higher percentage of the smelters and refiners named by our suppliers were either conformant or actively involved in RMI's due diligence audit process than in the prior Reporting Period.
+Source Intelligence® reviewed the smelters and refiners named by our direct suppliers against its database and based on their review, we determined that, as of April 15, 2020, 234 of those smelters and refiners were deemed to be "RMI Conformant," by which we mean that they complied with the Responsible Minerals Assurance Process ("RMAP") due diligence assessment protocols or an equivalent cross-recognized assessment.
+Based on their review, we also determined that, as of April 15, 2020, 7 of those smelters and refiners were deemed to be "RMI Active," by which we mean that they committed to undergo a RMAP assessment audit.
+Finally, based on their review, we determined that, as of April 15, 2020, 66 of the smelters and refiners named by our suppliers were neither "RMI Conformant" nor "RMI Active."